 Caffeine intake from all sources is linked with higher estrogen levels.
 Studies have shown that women who consumed at least 500 milligrams of caffeine daily, the equivalent of four or five cups of coffee, had nearly 70% more estrogen than women who consume no more than 100 mg of caffeine daily, or less than one cup of coffee.
 Tea is not much better as it contains about half the amount of caffeine compared to coffee.
 The exception is herbal tea, which contains no caffeine.

-For the perfect, low estrogen diet, see my Live to 110™ Diet.
+For the perfect, low estrogen diet, see The Modern Paleo Diet.

 Lack of Exercise